-Multiply the Pension Credits in your bank, up to a maximum of 10 (or, if you earned at least 3/12 pension credit after 1993, a maximum of 18), by the Benefit Rate for which you qualify.
+Multiply the Pension Credits in your bank, up to a maximum of 18, by the Benefit Rate for which you qualify.
 Once you have banked enough hours to earn the maximum additional Pension Credits at retirement, no additional hours will be banked.
 The Benefit Rate for Pension Credit from hours banked in Plan Years 1979 through 1983 is the Benefit Rate applicable to Pension Credit earned prior to 1984.
 The Benefit Rate for Pension Credit from hours banked in Plan Years 1984 through 1993 is the Benefit Rate applicable to Pension Credit earned from 1984 through 1993.
-The Benefit Rate for Pension Credit from hours banked in Plan Years 1994 and later is the Benefit Rate applicable to Pension Credit earned from 1994 through 2007.
+The Benefit Rate for Pension

+Credit from hours banked in Plan Years 1994 and later is the Benefit Rate applicable to Pension Credit earned from 1994 through 2007.